HOME | PDF |

 Abstract

-The escalating impact of dengue infection (DG-IF) on health and mortality is a critical issue, both nationally and globally.
-Therefore, it is of interest to assess the current trends of DG-IF in India.
-We meticulously searched through a wide range of internet databases to gather comprehensive studies on the incidence, prevalence, sero-prevalence, cost effectiveness and mortality rate of DG-IF in India from 2014 to 2023 (10 years) in total of 127 studies.
-There was a significant heterogeneity in reported outcomes (p-values<0.001).
-Thus, public health strategies should include early detection of DG-IF in our country.
+The escalating impact of dengue infection on health and mortality is a critical global issue.
+Therefore, it is of interest to assess the current trends of dengue infection in India.
+We searched through a wide range of internet databases to gather comprehensive studies on the incidence, prevalence, sero-prevalence, cost effectiveness and mortality rate of dengue infection in India from 2014 to 2023 (10 years) in a total of 127 studies.
+Analysis shows significant heterogeneity (diversity) in reported outcomes (p-values < 0.001).
+Thus, public health strategies should include early detection of dengue infection in our country.

 Keywords